-Blink Tech Inc. Showcases Core technology that Turns Mobile Phones Into a Fully Automated Cameraman at CES 2022
+Blink Tech Inc. Showcases Core Technology that Turns Mobile Phones Into a Fully Automated Cameraman at CES 2022

 Blink Tech Inc. is based in Mount View, California consisting of a group of passionate, consumer-oriented tech entrepreneurs and industry veterans aiming to disrupt the video consumption and consumer electronics space.
 All core founders come from industries operating and building successful technologies and companies/teams with proven sales and fundraising history.
 Most importantly, at core, we are dedicated to combining our passion in sports and human experiences with cutting edge technologies that we believe will transform and benefit how we capture these exciting moments in life!

-With capital raised to date from both public and private investors, we are actively building our pipelines of sales channels in both U.S. and internally.
+With capital raised to date from both public and private investors, we are actively building sales channels both in the U.S. and internationally.
 Please visit us at www.blinktech.us for more information and link to purchase our product.

 SOURCE Blink Tech Inc.